Pediatric Physical Therapy Treatments For Children With Down Syndrome

 Thanks to modern advances in treatments for Down syndrome, many can go on to enjoy happy, fulfilling lives.

-Book your appointment with District Speech today to find out how.
+Book your appointment with District Speech today.

 District Speech and Language Therapy